The lifecycle of a stack can be broken down into 3 stages:

 Dockerfile-stack), which are described next.

 There are three types of volume/mounts used by Appsody:

 These will be processed by the Appsody CLI.
 The primary use of this is to mount the directory holding the user application into the container, so that the appsody-controller can have access to your application (and run it inside the container).
 For example:

 would map the current directory (where the init was performed), into

 /project/userapp in the container file system.

 You can specify only directories in volume mounts, not single files.

-This creates a volume used to cache, for efficiency, the combined dependencies of the stack components and the user application between sequential runs of the application during local development.
-It is not mounted into the user directory, since access to this is not required outside of the Docker environment.
-This is specified via the Docker variable
+Volumes are created that are used to cache, for efficiency, the combined dependencies of the stack components and the user application between sequential runs of the application during local development.
+The volumes are not mounted into the user directory, since access to that directory is not required outside of the Docker environment.
+The volumes to be created are specified by the Docker variable APPSODY_DEPS.
+For example:

-would cause the creation of a volume to be created and mounted into the container file systems at
+would cause the creation of a volume that is mounted into the container file systems at

 appsody debug, or